Scaling Behaviors of LLM Reinforcement Learning Post-Training: An Empirical Study in Mathematical Reasoning: Empirical Results and Scaling Laws

 \subsection{Data-Optimal Scaling}

-In the data-constrained setting (Eq.~\ref{eq:data-constraint}), we train models with varying parameter counts on fixed amounts of unique samples.
-As shown in Figure~\ref{fig:loss_vs_data}, larger models consistently achieve lower test loss across both base and instruct variants.
-The loss–data relationship follows a power law:
+In many practical applications, the bottleneck lies not in compute but in the availability of high-quality reasoning data.
+We define the Data-Constrained Scenario as determining the model size $N$ that yields the lowest test loss given a limited amount of unique training data $D$:

-with the sample efficiency coefficient $k_D(N)$ increasing with model size (Table~\ref{tab:fitting_results_kd}).
-It confirms that larger models not only compute more efficiently, but also extract more knowledge from each data point, showing that scaling up model size is the most effective strategy for RL post-training.
-This observation is similar to pre-training behavior~\citep{kaplan2020scaling, hoffmann2022training}.
+To empirically investigate this regime, we train models with varying parameter counts $N$ on fixed amounts of unique samples $D$.
+As shown in Figure~\ref{fig:loss_vs_data_inter} and Figure~\ref{fig:loss_vs_data_intra}, larger models consistently demonstrate superior sample efficiency within the 0.5B--72B range, achieving lower test loss under the same data constraints.
+This loss--data relationship also follows a log-linear trend and can be modeled by a formula analogous to the compute scenario: